SleekView for Documentor: documentation as tables

 Flat list across every section

-Documentor's tree is great on the frontend but slow for editorial review.
-SleekView gives you the flat list editors actually want, with section as a column.
+Documentor's tree is great on the frontend and slow for editorial review.
+SleekView gives the flat list editors actually want, with the parent section as a real sortable column.

 Inline-edit parent and ordering

-Move an entry from one section to another, or change its position in the parent's children, without opening the editor.
+Move an entry from one section to another or change its position among siblings without opening the editor.
+Writes flow through menu_order and post_parent.

 Filter by status, author, date

-Combine status, author, category, and last-updated.
-Save "Drafts older than two weeks" as a saved view your team revisits.
+Stack status, author, category, and last-updated together.
+Save "Drafts older than two weeks in the API section" as a recurring view editors revisit weekly.

 Audience